For people who live with intention and love to have fun

 ✨Energized to continue shaping spaces where people feel safe to show up as their true, full selves

-Camp has reminded me that growth happens in small moments–conversations by the campfire, shared laughter, and quiet reflection.
-I’m still figuring it all out, but I’m grateful to do it alongside this community, year after year.
+Camp has reminded me that growth happens in small moments: conversations by the campfire, shared laughter, and quiet reflection.

 Brian Ardavin is the Program Manager and Community Connector at Third Nature, where he plays a key role in shaping experiences that bring people together in meaningful ways.
 Whether behind the scenes or out in the community, he ensures that every gathering–especially Summer Camp–fosters connections, curiosity, and a sense of belonging.